Groundwater Contaminant Transport: |

 such as Freeze and Cherry (1979), Hillel (1982), and Sanders (1998).
 The values

-used in the calculation above are typical numbers within the ranges given below.
+used in the groundwater calculation are typical numbers within the ranges given below.

 Table of Soil Properties